jessicagbsg/challenge-front-end/README.md

 ## Layout

-go to insights-six-kappa.vercel.app to see the layout
+go to [insights](https://insights-six-kappa.vercel.app/) to see the layout

 # Tools Used